Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 In the case of a number, we prefix it with a string.
 Otherwise, we return the string.

-Both these use-cases will return `batch-123`.
+Both these use cases will return `batch-123`.

 And that's it for the basic types of TypeScript and how we can use them.